anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Beware lest you lose the substance by grasping at the shadow.
+Quote: Wisdom is always an overmatch for strength.

-By: Aesop
+By: Phil Jackson